MrDrMcCoy/vrops-cluster-repair/README.md

 - Connect to the master node via your preferred SSH client (such as Putty or MobaXterm).
 - Execute the script by typing `bash vrops-cluster-repair.bash`.
 - Follow the prompts.
 The script is interactive and imbued with magic beard powers, let it be your guide.
-- Verify that the UI comes up and that you are able to log in.
-It may take some time after the cluster has started.
+- Verify that the UI comes up after starting the cluster and that you are able to log in.
+It may take some time before the UI becomes available.
   - If it comes up, rejoice!
-  - If it errors out, [get mad](https://youtu.be/g8ufRnf2Exc)! ...then [file an issue](https://github.com/nakedhitman/vrops-cluster-repair/issues).
+  - If it errors out, [get mad](https://youtu.be/g8ufRnf2Exc)!
+Then [file an issue](https://github.com/nakedhitman/vrops-cluster-repair/issues)!
 - ???
 - Profit.